ZurichNLP/ContraWSD/README.md

 The test sets contain sentence pairs with ambiguous German words, each sentence pair has a reference translation and a set of _contrastive_ translations.
 In all _contrastive_ sentences, the original translation of the ambiguous word has been replaced with one of its other meanings.

-The idea is to score all given translations for the source sentence, and if the NMT model recognizes the reference translation as correct and all _contrastive_ translations as false, this counts as a correct decision.
+The idea is to score all given translations for the source sentence, and if the NMT model assigns a higher probability to the reference translation than to all _contrastive_ translations as false, this counts as a correct decision.
 The script evaluate.py will print out statistics about the accuracy of a given model on this task, more specifically:
  - total accuracy
  - accuracy per word sense